spiral/docs/odm/basics.md

 }
 ```

-The most important part of ScalarArray functionality and ability to use mongo atomic opeations for it's values.
-However, but default ScalarArray is always in **solidState**, so if you wish to apply atomic opeations to it's fields you have to reset such state first.
-For example we can push new value into our array:
+This is the most important part of ScalarArray functionality and its ability to use mongo atomic opeations for it's values.
+However, by default the ScalarArray is always in **solidState**.
+If you want to apply the atomic operations to it's fields, you have to reset this state first.
+For example we can push the new value into our array:

 ```php
 $user = User::findOne();